Investment Thesis

 What we’re building

-A U.S. acquisition platform that helps veterinarian-operators buy and grow established small-animal practices.
-The common thread: loyal client bases, steady appointment demand, durable cash-flow fundamentals, and operational levers we can measure, so new owners can step in confidently, improve performance without compromising care, and build long-term value.
+A U.S. acquisition platform that buys and grows established digital infrastructure businesses.
+The common thread: long-tenured customer bases, recurring contracted revenue, durable cash-flow fundamentals, and operational levers we can measure, so management can run the business confidently from close, improve performance without compromising service reliability, and build long-term value.

 Where we focus

-• Geography: United States nationwide, with a bias toward stable, growing communities where clinic demand is durable and talent is available.
+Geography: United States nationwide, favoring markets where infrastructure demand is durable and technical talent is available for hire.

-• Deal profile: $1-5M EV core (selectively to ~$10M) Established small-animal practices with consistent production, loyal clients, and clean, defensible cash flow, preferably with clear seller transition support and immediate “day one” operating continuity.
+Deal profile: $1-5M EV core (selectively to ~$10M).
+Established digital infrastructure businesses with consistent recurring revenue, long-tenured customers, and clean, defensible cash flow priced off a three-year average, preferably with clear seller transition support and immediate "day one" operating continuity.

-• Business model fit: Clinic-forward, asset-right operations: a practical facility and equipment set-up that’s ready to run day one, modern systems that reduce friction, and measurable quality drivers.
+Business model fit: Service-forward, asset-right operations with installable management: a practical infrastructure and systems footprint that's ready to run day one, modern tooling that reduces friction, delivery that doesn't depend on any single technician, and measurable service-quality drivers.

 How we create value (repeatably)

-• Clinical + Commercial lift: thoughtful fee schedule governance, better appointment utilization, and growth through service mix optimization (wellness, dentistry, diagnostics, surgery) without compromising standards of care.
+Technical + Commercial lift: thoughtful pricing and contract governance, better engineer utilization, and growth through service mix optimization (managed support, monitoring, backup and disaster recovery, security, cloud migration) without compromising service standards.

-• Operations: tighter patient flow, stronger recall and reactivation systems, reduced no-shows, consistent SOPs, and a staffing model that protects both team morale and throughput.
+Operations: tighter ticket flow, stronger renewal and reactivation systems, reduced scope leakage, consistent SOPs, and a staffing model that protects both team morale and throughput.

-• Patient experience & retention: excellent communication, smoother intake/discharge, and proactive follow-up that keeps clients loyal and referrals compounding.
+Patient experience & retention: excellent communication, smoother onboarding and offboarding, and proactive account reviews that keep customers loyal and referrals compounding.

-• Systems & reporting: right-sized practice management tools, clean KPIs (active clients, retention, average transaction value, schedule fill, production by service line), and simple dashboards that keep the owner in control.
+Systems & reporting: right-sized PSA and RMM tooling, clean KPIs (active customers, net revenue retention, average revenue per customer, engineer utilization, revenue by service line), and simple dashboards that keep management and ownership aligned.

-• Financial discipline: cleaner billing and collections, tighter inventory ordering/turns, and weekly rhythm around cash, capacity, and quality.
+Financial discipline: cleaner billing and collections, tighter procurement and vendor terms, and weekly rhythm around cash, capacity, and quality.

 How we buy (and de-risk)

-• Sourcing that compounds: direct outreach to practice owners, trusted broker relationships, and referrals from the veterinary ecosystem.
+Sourcing that compounds: direct outreach to business owners, trusted broker relationships, and referrals from the technology services ecosystem.

-• Capital stack built for durability: operator-friendly financing where appropriate, seller support structured to ensure a smooth transition, and aligned private capital, no fragile structures, no surprises.
+Capital stack built for durability: SBA-led senior financing where appropriate, seller support structured to ensure a smooth transition, and aligned private capital, with debt service tested at 1.5x coverage after management comp.
+No fragile structures, no surprises.

 Investor alignment

-• Co-invest, side-by-side: deal-by-deal participation at our entry price (subject to lender/SPV limits); no fees or carry at the SPV level.
+Co-invest, side-by-side: deal-by-deal participation at our entry price (subject to lender/SPV limits and SBA ownership eligibility); no fees or carry at the SPV level.

-• Transparency by default: lender-grade reporting, the same dashboards we use to run the business.
+Transparency by default: lender-grade reporting, the same dashboards we use to oversee the business.

 Why this opportunity exists